Wild goose chase: Squamish community raises funds to capture arrow-struck bird

 Community members in Squamish have raised funds, hoping to save a Canada goose who was reportedly shot with an arrow four months ago.

-“He has now developed quite a limp, but is still fast and smart enough to escape our rescue,” fundraisers said.
+“He has now developed quite a limp, but is still fast and smart enough to escape our rescue,” Cyr said on the fundraising page.

 Funds from the page will benefit the Wildlife Rescue Association of BC (WRA) in order to buy a net gun and accessories to capture Wilson.

-“We have tried every tool in Wildlife Rescue’s tool box to no avail, a net gun is the only way we are going to catch him.
-The net gun would also come in very handy for catching injured birds, Great Blue Herons, and a variety of other small animals in the future,” fundraisers explained.
+“We have tried every tool in Wildlife Rescue’s toolbox to no avail, a net gun is the only way we are going to catch him.
+The net gun would also come in very handy for catching injured birds, Great Blue Herons, and a variety of other small animals in the future,” the GoFundMe page explained.

-Within a day of its creation, the GoFundMe page exceeded its goal of $2,000.
+Within six hours of its creation, the GoFundMe page exceeded its goal of $2,000.

 Top Stories